chengjiawang/chengjiawang.github.io/_home_sections/research_interests.md

 include:
 permalink: Research-Interests
 ---

-**AI in Medical Imaging, Deep Learning and Machine Learning, Computer Vision, Computational health care**
+**Deep Learning and Machine Learning in Medicine, Computer Vision, Computational health care**

 With an computer vision background, I've been mainly focusing on frontier technology of machine learning.